1 FAM 400

 1 FAM 414.1 Office of Global Programs and Initiatives (PM/GPI)

 a.
-Reports to the Deputy Assistant Secretary for Peacekeeping, Programs and Operations (PM/PPO).
+Reports to the Deputy Assistant Secretary for Programs and Operations (PM/PO).

 b.
-Manages global peace operations capacity building programs to increase the number of capable military troops and formed police units available for deployment to United Nations and regional peace operations.
+Through the Peace Operations Capacity Building Division, manages global peace operations capacity building programs to strengthen the capabilities of partner troop and police contributing countries to effectively prepare, deploy, operate, and sustain forces for United Nations and regional peace operations.

 1 FAM 414.2 Office of Weapons Removal and Abatement (PM/WRA)

 a.
-Reports to the Deputy Assistant Secretary for Peacekeeping, Programs and Operations (PM/PPO).
+Reports to the Deputy Assistant Secretary for Programs and Operations (PM/PO).

 b.
-Plans, coordinates, and implements bilateral and multilateral U.S. conventional weapons programs, including: humanitarian demining; unexploded ordnance removal; destruction of excess, loosely-secured, or otherwise at-risk weapons and munitions (including both national stockpiles and abandoned ordnance); and stockpile management and security.
+Plans, coordinates, and implements bilateral and multilateral U.S. conventional weapons destruction programs, including humanitarian demining; unexploded ordnance removal; destruction of excess, loosely secured, or otherwise at-risk weapons and munitions (including both national stockpiles and abandoned ordnance); and munitions stockpile management and security.

 c.
-In concert with the DoD, develops policies related to conventional weapons – including but not limited to landmines, small arms and light weapons, MANPADS and other munitions – specifically addressing issues related to their humanitarian impact, post-conflict remediation, and the implications for interoperability with U.S. alliance partners resulting from potential changes in U.S. policy.
+In concert with DoD and the National Security Council, develops policies related to conventional weapons – including but not limited to landmines, small arms and light weapons, MANPADS and other munitions – specifically addressing issues related to their national security and humanitarian impacts, post-conflict remediation, and the implications for interoperability with U.S. alliance partners resulting from potential changes in U.S. policy.

 d.
 Leads or participates in bilateral and multilateral negotiations related to conventional weapons and munitions, including but not limited to those noted above.